EdwinVW/dapr-workshop/Assignment02/step-by-step-python.md

    The `requests` is a you can use to invoke the VehicleRegistrationService.
-Its base address for consuming the API is determined by the `settings.py`, which in turn reads the settings from the `.env` file stored in `python/FineCollectionService`.
+Its base address for consuming the API is determined by the `settings.py`, which in turn reads the settings from the `.env` file stored in `FineCollectionService`.

-3. Open the file `python/FineCollectionService/.env` in VS Code.
+3. Open the file `FineCollectionService/.env` in VS Code.

    Here we see the actual value being configured.
 Inspect the `VEHICLE_REGISTRATION_ADDRESS` setting.
    You can see that in the HTTP call, the URL of the VehicleRegistrationService (running on port 6002) is used.